-Officials are extensively tested on rules and mechanics.
-New officials must take and pass three written tests before being able to officiate MSHSL high school games, and returning officials are tested annually on NFHS rules, NCAA rules, or both.
+Officials are tested extensively on rules and mechanics.
+New officials must take and pass three written tests (in addition to online quizzes) before being able to officiate MSHSL high school games, and returning officials are tested annually on NFHS rules, NCAA rules, or both.

 Whether you're new to lacrosse officiating, an experienced lacrosse official new to the Upper Midwest, or a coach or athletic director looking for officiating services, the UMLOA has what you're looking for!